QuaSi-Software/Documentation/docs/gensim_user_manual.md

 **Daylight-dependent lighting control**

 Daylight-dependent lighting control can be activated to realistically simulate user behaviour in terms of artificial lighting operation depending on the daylight available in individual rooms.
-When a certain level of daylight is reached (see parameter "daylight threshold" in the figure above) the lighting in individual rooms is deactivated contrary to the active "lighting usage profile".
-This leads to the typical seasonal character of the lighting profile as shown in the following figure.
+When a certain level of daylight is reached (see parameter "daylight threshold" in the figure above) the lighting in individual rooms is deactivated, overwriting the state set by the "lighting usage profile".
+This leads to the typical seasonal character of the lighting profile as shown in the following figure:

 ![example lightning annual value](fig\231115_lightning_annual_value.png)

 ## **4 Simulation**

-Once all the parameters have been entered the simulation is started using the "Model generation and Simulation" button (see following figure).
-During the following completely automatised process the *EnergyPlus®* model is generated in the first step.
+Once all the parameters have been entered, the simulation is started using the "Model generation and Simulation" button (see following figure).
+During the following completely automatised process, the *EnergyPlus®* model is generated in the first step.
 This turns the generic model into a customised *EnergyPlus®* building model.
 In the second step, the generated building model is simulated with the specified time step width (according to the parameter in the following figure).

 ![start of the simulation](fig\231106_start_simulation.png)

-The user is continuously informed about the progress of the model generation and simulation, see following figure.
-At the end of the simulation process the results of the *EnergyPlus®* simulation are imported into the Excel® user interface.
+The user is continuously informed about the progress of the model generation and simulation, as exemplary shown in the figure below.
+At the end of the simulation process, the results of the *EnergyPlus®* simulation are imported into the *Excel®* user interface.

 ![simulation status information](fig\231117_sim_status.png)

 ## **5 Results**

-The results of the simulation are output by the software as annual values and profiles.
-Annual values can be found on the "HOMEPAGE" and under the menu item "BUILDING BALANCE".
-The main profiles are displayed under "ENERGY DEMAND".
-More profiles can be found under "e+ Outputs".
-A graphical representation of the main profiles can be found under the menu item "PROFILES VIEW".
-The output of the results is intuitive so no further explanation is given in this manual.
+The results of the simulation are given as annual values and profiles.
+Annual values can be found on the *HOMEPAGE* and under the menu item *BUILDING BALANCE*.
+The main profiles are displayed under *ENERGY DEMAND*.
+More profiles can be found at *e+ Outputs*.
+A graphical representation of the main profiles can be found under the menu item *PROFILES VIEW*.
+The output of the results is assumed to be intuitive so no further explanation is provided here.